quqicolour/vine_docs/docs/how-to-be-a-curator.md

 # How to be a curator?

-Everyone can apply to be a curator through NexoraFinance by executing the "register" action in Governance and waiting for governance approval.
+Everyone can apply to be a curator through VineFinance by executing the "register" action in Governance and waiting for governance approval.

 ```solidity
 struct MarketInfo{